- There are several ways to help reduce taxes and maximize benefits.

 Benefits of working longer

 Working into retirement can help in your retirement planning, especially if your savings are running a bit behind your goals.
 Continuing to work allows you to keep building retirement savings.
 If you meet the eligibility requirements, you can contribute to a 401(k) or other tax-deferred workplace savings plan, a health savings account (HSA), and an IRA, even if you are collecting Social Security.
 You can also make catch-up contributions, which enable you to set aside larger amounts of money for retirement.
-The combination of the added savings, tax-deferred growth potential, the ability to delay claiming Social Security benefits, and the ability to defer tapping into your savings can be powerful, even at the end of your working career.

 Next steps to consider